sunwaytechclub/STC-x-AIESEC-SpeakUp-Workshops-2020/html/README.md

 We are focusing on building the structure of the house (The website), which will be the HTML.

-Just a quick peak into how HTML looks like:
+Here is a quick peak into how HTML looks like:

 ```html
 <!DOCTYPE html>